 Yes, cooperative online learning works!

-1. Exercise: The Virtual Discussion
+1. Exercise: The virtual discussion

-Time required for...
+Time necessary for…

 creation: 30 minutes